cytoscape/py4cytoscape/doc/concepts.rst

 ----------------

-If you use Style Mapping functions such as ``set_node_color_mapping()`` or ``set_node_size_mapping()``, you can set visual attributes (e.g., color, size, opacity, shapes, etc) according to attributes assigned to nodes or edges.
+If you use Style Mapping functions such as ``set_node_color_mapping()`` or ``set_node_size_mapping()``, you can set visual attributes (e.g., color, size, opacity and shapes) according to attributes assigned to nodes or edges.
 There are three methods for mapping node or edge attributes to visual attributes as described in the `Cytoscape Manual <http://manual.cytoscape.org/en/stable/Styles.html#how-mappings-work>`_.

 Briefly: